 3. Rewarding your patience

-Late in the afternoon can score you a significant upgrade, but you might also get a perfect deal when you call directly or book anytime on the day.
+Late afternoon can score you a significant upgrade, but you might also get a perfect deal when you call directly or book anytime on the day.

 Sam Shank, co-founder and CEO of HotelTonight, explains that prices keep decreasing throughout the day of check-in.
 So, in theory, the longer you wait, the better your chances of an upgrade.
 On average, the same-day rate of a hotel room is 10% cheaper than booking in advance.

 But it comes with a caveat.
 Don’t use this strategy if you are traveling to a busy tourist city or to a town where a large event is happening.
-You might get extremely lucky, but most people book out rooms well in advance.
+You might get fortunate, but most people book out rooms well in advance.

 4. Memberships with benefits

 Don’t overlook the power of memberships to hotel loyalty programs and associated discounts.
 Often government employees, students, and military personnel can get a good deal by flashing the proper credentials.

 For example, senior citizens can get up to 15% off at Marriott hotels when they are members of AARP, while Best Western gives 10% off to members.
 Similarly, Wyndham Hotels have special rates for guests older than 60 years.